-Mini apple pie bites are incredibly moreish sweet treats that are just so easy to make.
-Gooey and delicious, the baked apple is wrapped in buttery crescent roll pastry and flavored with sugar, cinnamon and crunchy pecans.
+Apple pie bites are incredibly tasty sweet treats that are just so easy to make.
+Gooey and delicious, the baked apple is wrapped in buttery crescent roll pastry and flavored with sugar, cinnamon, and crunchy pecans.

 - 2 (8-ounce) tubes of Pillsbury Original Crescent Rolls

 For an extra buttery taste, look out for the ‘Butter Flake Crescent Rolls’.